MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Methods

 \subsection{Audio-text Alignment}

-Although the multi-source audio separation model introduced in Section~\ref{sec:multi-source sound separation} can learn rich audio representations, it lacks high-level semantic alignment due to the unsupervised training scheme, which may not be desirable for audio-image generation.
-To address this issue, we introduce audio-text alignment, where a pre-trained audio-text model, CLAP~\cite{wu2023large}, is employed to project the separated audio signals, the mixed audio, and the text labels into a shared semantic space using audio encoder \(\mc{P}_A\) and language encoder \(\mc{P}_L\).
-We consider two aspects of the audio-text alignment: 1) the contextual significance of the separated audio signals in their original mixture and 2) the semantic alignment between the separated audio signals and their text labels.
+While the separation model in \cref{sec:multi-source sound separation} captures rich audio features, its unsupervised training lacks the high‑level semantic alignment required for audio‑to‑image generation.
+To address this, we employ CLAP~\cite{wu2023large} to project separated signals, mixed audio, and text labels into a shared embedding space via an audio encoder \(\mathcal{P}_A\) and a language encoder \(\mathcal{P}_L\).
+We target two alignment objectives: (1) the contextual significance of each separated signal within the mixture, and (2) its semantic correspondence to its text label.